open-rhoads/cplusplus/CISC187/Activity-12.md

 		return newArray;
 }
 ```
+**The above algorithm has a space complexity of O(N) because it also creates a new array in which to store the reversed array**
+## Number 3
+Create a new function to reverse an array that takes up just O(1) extra space.
 **Instead of using a new array, we can modify the original array as follows:**
 ```javascript
 function reverse(array) {